evergreen-ci/evergreen/docs/Project-Configuration/Task-Runtime-Behavior.md

 subject to (configurable) timeouts.
 If a command hits a timeout, that command will stop with an error.
-Furthermore, if that command can cause the task to fail and that command is in `pre`, `setup_task`, `setup_group`, or the main task block, it will skip to running the `timeout` block and will eventually report the task as failed due to timeout.
+Furthermore, if that command can cause the task to fail and that command is in `pre`, `setup_task`, `setup_group`, or the main task block, it will skip forward to running the `timeout` block and will eventually report the task as failed due to timeout.

 For example, consider the following YAML configuration: